twilio-professional-services/plugin-team-view-filters/README.md

 # Custom Twilio Flex Team View Filters

 ## Notice

-this plugin is no longer maintained as of October 17th 2022.
-Work to support this feature in flex v2 has been transitioned over [here](https://github.com/twilio-professional-services/flex-project-template/blob/main/plugin-flex-ts-template-v2/src/feature-library/teams-view-filters/README.md)
+This plugin is no longer maintained as of October 17th, 2022.
+Work to maintain this feature in Flex V2 has been moved over to the [Twilio Professional Services Flex Project Template](https://github.com/twilio-professional-services/twilio-proserv-flex-project-template) where it is an [optional feature](https://github.com/twilio-professional-services/flex-project-template/blob/main/plugin-flex-ts-template-v2/src/feature-library/teams-view-filters/README.md)

 ## Flex Plugins
 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).